robert-strandh/SICL/README.md

 # SICL: A new Common Lisp Implementation

 This is the main source code repository for SICL.
-It contains the compiler, standard library, and documentation.

 ## What is SICL?